 You may have seen our first and second place winners of data visualization format of the year: Interactive Calculator and Interactive Map, respectively.
 While our third place winner isn’t technically a data visualization format, it’s something that’s imperative to all good visualizations: the formatting itself!

-We’d love to say that in 2016, all data visualization were clear, engaging and downright beautiful.
-The technology and information needed are certainly out there in this day and age.
+We’d love to say that in 2016, all data visualization were clear, engaging and beautiful.
+The technology and information needed are out there in this day and age.
 Though we wouldn’t be having this conversation if that was the case.
 And, unfortunately, even some of the most innovative data visualization concepts let themselves down when it comes to the design.

 ‘But who cares about the design so long as you’re getting the message across?’, you might ask.
 But that’s just the thing… the design is ultimately how the data is communicated.
 We’re talking about data VISUALIZATIONS here.
 And a bad design often results in bad communication.